daskeyboard/daskeyboard-applet--twitch/README_ENDUSER.md

 # Twitch

-This app displays notifications on a Das Keyboard Q whenever your favorite streamers are on line.
+Receives notifications on a Das Keyboard Q whenever your favorite streamers are online.

 ![Twitch on a Das Keybaord Q](assets/image.png "Q Twitch")